bford21/beautiful-jekyll/_posts/2018-11-26-cleanCoder.md

 Wrong, Robert Martin makes the distinction between an estimate and a commitment as follows.

-An commitment is something you must achieve.
+A commitment is something you must achieve.
 If you commit to having something done by a certain date, you have no other option but to get it done by that date.

 An estimate on the other hand is a guess.
 No promise is implied and missing an estimate is not dishonorable.
 He goes on to say that estimating work is one of the hardest things we as developers do and that most people are terrible estimators.